 First things first.
 I not only utilize the services I’m about to describe here (for almost six years now) but may also make a small commission if you choose to use the services I describe, and why, for yourself.
 It doesn’t cost you more, it only helps fund our website to get this information out to others.
-We would appreciate your time looking into these services as we have first hand accounts of how it works ourselves.
+We would appreciate your time looking into these services as we have first-hand accounts of how it works ourselves.

-Nearly six years ago, not long after my long and nasty divorce, I was looking for a way to increase my credit score.
+Nearly six years ago, not long after my long and nasty divorce, I was looking for a way to increase my credit availability.
 Earlier in my life, I gained years of experience in mortgage banking and real estate.
 I knew that I would need more tradelines on my credit bureau since my former spouse kept the house and refinanced it in her own name, and we closed several joint accounts that we had held together for almost 20 years.

 Since first signing on with them (nearly six years ago now), I’ve seen my score go up OVER 200 points.
 Nothing happens overnight and it took time with consistent effort.
 But, if you don’t start now you’ll only put yourself behind your final financial goals.

 Of course, there isn’t a magic wand.
-This won’t “fix” your credit life alone.
+This won’t “fix” your life alone.
 However, it will certainly help and you shouldn’t dismiss it.
 Every little event to your credit file is a plus or minus to your score and credit rating.